ehegnes/super-rario-bros/README.md

       original game uses
 - Perform soft stretching (using `blit_scaled()` so that we may make the game window larger)
+    - This requires refactoring all code that includes `TILE_SIZE`, which is assumed to be 16 pixels at the standard NES resolution.

 ### Map Parsing - Text to Tiles (Custom Parsing)
 World 1-1: